jimratliff/GenoMac-user/README.md

 ## Implementation (for a particular user)
 ### Preview
-The entire configuration process begins with the GenoMac-system repository, *not* with this repo.
+The entire configuration process begins with the  [GenoMac-system repo](https://github.com/jimratliff/GenoMac-system), *not* with this repo.
 Start there, and return to this repo only when directed to.

 #### Highest-level preview
 As a global, highest-level preview:
 - As part of the initial bootstrapping process of a new Mac, GenoMac-system will direct you to clone this repo (GenoMac-user) to USER_CONFIGURER’s home directory.
 - After setting up USER_CONFIGURER’s user-level settings, you’ll return to GenoMac-system to create the additional user accounts for the Mac.
-- Then the GenoMac-system repo will direct you to iterate through all other users where, for each other user, you will follow the instructions of GenoMac-userwith respect to that user.
+- Then the GenoMac-system repo will direct you to iterate through all other users—many of which are newly created by USER_CONFIGURER—where, for each other user, you will follow the instructions of GenoMac-user with respect to that user.

 #### Preview of using this repo to configure any single user
 For each user:
 - Grant Terminal full-disk access
-- Clone this repo to the user’s home directory
+- Clone this repo to the user’s home directory in `~/.genomac-user`
 - Dotfiles
     - From `~/.genomac-user`, execute `make stow-dotfiles`
     - Log out and log back in
 - macOS preferences
     - From `~/.genomac-user`, execute `make initial-prefs`
     - Log out and log back in
-- TODO: Integrate 1Password’s SSH agent with SSH
+- Integrate 1Password’s SSH agent with SSH, allowing the user to authenticate with GitHub via the terminal

 ### Grant Terminal full-disk access
 - System Settings